PsykoSoldi3r/WP-Photo-Credits/README.md

 Changelog:

 1.0
-* Credit names added to attachments
+* Credits name added to attachments as meta data